 Enable users to get root directly on the device

-Updated by Denis 'GNUtoo' Carikli about 1 month ago
+Updated by Denis 'GNUtoo' Carikli 4 months ago

 - Support for user and eng could be added if they are not yet in the launch target

 - It would only be enabled for userdebug (and eng?)